PatrickPT/patrickpt.github.io/content/posts/2023_02_24_GCPMLE/vertex.md

 url: /posts/GCPMLE/
 ---

-# TL;DR
 Today i passed the Google Professional Machine Learning Engineer Exam in a onsite test center in Duesseldorf.
 I prepared for it 4 weeks with different ressources.
-I have 5 years experience on ML and ~ 1 year experience with ML on GCP.
+I have multiple years experience on Data Science and ML and about one year experience with ML on GCP.
-Following article should summarize all sources which were helpful in preparation of the certification exam.
+Following article should summarize all sources which were helpful for me in preparation of the certification exam.
+If you are interested in how the exam is actually happening there are plenty of other articles on medium or at other places.
+I just try to condense it to the minimum here.

 # Ressources